Frequently asked questions

 What is the average length of stay at Children’s Residential Treatment Center?

 Lengths of stay are individualized and depend on a number of factors, including the participant’s history, diagnosis, and motivation.
-The average length of stay is approximately 6 to 9 months.
+The length of stay is typically 6 to 9 months.

 What is the cost of treatment at Children’s Residential Treatment Center?